Archaeological Museum of Heraklion: Insanely Helpful Visit Guide

 Sharing is caring!

-If you love History, Art or you’re just curious about the past, there’s a place in Crete that you shouldn’t miss.
+If you love history or art or are just curious about the past, there’s a place in Crete that you shouldn’t miss.
 And it’s not the Palace of Knossos, not this time.
 It’s the Archaeological Museum of Heraklion… Why not combine a morning tour of Knossos with an afternoon at the Museum?
-Your day will be truly amazing.
+Your day will be truly unforgettable.

 What to see at the Archaeological Museum of Heraklion, Crete